According to the 2018 bfa NatWest Franchise Survey, more and more women are finding the confidence and self-belief to get involved in franchising.

 "Why did I choose the franchise route rather than setting up on my own?
 I lacked practice experience and had no knowledge of sales or marketing myself or a business.
 I wanted the support that I would get from a network of accountants, a working model and best practice guidance.
 I thought the franchise would give me a good grounding to start the business off and it has.”

 Read Cheryl’s case study here.

 Olivia became the youngest female TaxAssist Accountants franchisee to join the network when she joined in January 2015 at the age of 22.
-She now has a team of 7 staff and operates from four shops in Burslem, Crewe, Sandbach and Stoke-on-Trent looking after over 1000 clients.
+She now has a team of 5 staff and operates from two shops in Crewe & Sandbach.

 Read Olivia’s case study here.

 Claire Woodman operates her business from a shop in Kingswood, Bristol with her four members of staff.